kukii83/MST-group5/README.md

 - Python 3.x interpreter installed
 - Standard Python built-in libraries

+### Instructions
+-Copy the code
+-Open your compiler(DevC++, VSCode, CodeBlocks, etc.)
+-Paste the code
+-Run the code
+-Pick option 2 for the graph in the assignment

 ### Results
 Here are the results from the graph in the assignment: